funilrys/PyFunceble/docs/use/configuration/index.md

 PyFunceble provides a set of functionalities that you can influence through configuration.
 There are multiple way to configure PyFunceble so let's get started :smile:

-PyFunceble primarely load it's configuration from a file called `.PyFunceble.yaml`.
+PyFunceble primarily load it's configuration from a file called `.PyFunceble.yaml`.
 That's the file PyFunceble generate with its default settings.
 However, you can overwrite any of the configuration value through a `.PyFunceble.overwrite.yaml` file or the corresponding CLI parameter.